Customer Stories: Getting Your Happy Customers on Camera

 A recent article from HubSpot reported that 85% of people trust online reviews as much as recommendations from friends and family, and 91% occasionally or regularly check online reviews before making a purchase.

-Just imagine how adding a mix of compelling video testimonials from existing customers could move the needle for tens of your potential customers currently on the fence about making a purchase.
+Just imagine how adding a mix of compelling video testimonials from existing customers could move the needle for tens to hundreds of your potential customers currently on the fence about making a purchase.

 Still not convinced?

 As marketers, we all know that stories are a powerful marketing tool but we too often overlook the engagement capabilities of visual storytelling.
 Videos that tell transformative customer stories are the ones that can build confidence in the buying process and validate the effectiveness of your business, especially with products or services that require deeper understanding from the consumer.